odysseyindia/odyssey-tours/content/english/tim/itineraries/colonial-bengal/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/west-bengal/cities/kolkata/excursions/a-day-at-leisure-in-rajbari-bawali/
+        title: A day at leisure in Rajbari Bawali
         content: >-
           Today is at leisure to enjoy Rajbari Bawali and the neighbouring village.
 There are a number of optional activities that you may wish